Fix: Twitch Not Loading (Chrome / Firefox)

 Method 4: Disable Add-Ons and Extensions That Might Interfere

-Whatever the reason, add-ons directly affect the site, and they could be the reason that it isn’t loading as intended on your browser.
+Whatever the cause, add-ons directly impact the site, and they could be the reason that it isn’t loading as intended on your browser.

 You can test this by disabling all the add-ons which might interfere with Twitch.
 This includes ad-blockers and add-ons for an enhanced Twitch user experience, watching multiple streams at once, etc.